Beef and dairy cattle.

 No undesirable effects have been identified when the product is used at the recommended dose rate.

 Use during pregnancy, lactation or lay

 May be used in dairy cattle during all stages of lactation.
 Studies have demonstrated a wide safety margin.
 Studies conducted at three times the recommended use level of 0.5 mg eprinomectin/kg body weight had no adverse effect on breeding performance of cows or bulls.

 No interactions with other medicaments and no other forms of interactions are known.

 Amounts to be administered and administration route

-Follow the gun manufacturer’s instructions for adjusting the dose and proper use and maintenance of the dosing gun.
+Follow the dosing gun manufacturer’s directions for adjusting the dose and proper use and maintenance of the dosing gun and draw-off tubing.

 Rainfall at anytime before or after treatment will not affect the efficacy of the product.
 The product is intended for use on cattle only.
 Do not use in other species.

 To ensure administration of a correct dose, bodyweight should be determined as accurately as possible; accuracy of the dosing device should be checked.